pieterjanvc/seq2mgs/readme.txt

 --- SEQ2MGS.SH ---
-Mix multiple isolate fastq files together to create artificial metagenomes
+Mix multiple isolate fastq files together to create artificial metagenomes.
+See the tutorial.md file for examples on setup and running the pipeline.

 Arguments [h|i|o|l|u|a|b|d|m|t|f|v]
  -h Read the help documentation